 - Demonstrates ability to develop positive, longitudinal relationships and set appropriate boundaries with patients/families.

-- Demonstrates familiarity and comfort with technology and data, including electronic health records, payer portals, Microsoft office, and Google apps.
+- Adept with technology and data, including electronic health records, payer portals, Microsoft office, and Google apps.

-- Demonstrates ability to work autonomously in the community, while maintaining professional boundaries and productivity.
+- Ability to work autonomously in the community, while maintaining professional boundaries and productivity.

 Position Type and Work Schedule

 Standard office setting, plus regularly scheduled meetings, trainings, etc. with participating health centers, occasional home or hospital visits.

 Able to sit and work at a computer keyboard for extended periods of time.
 Able to lift and move up to 15 pounds.